US Toll-free: 1-800-242-2434

 Dates & prices Accommodation Essential info Gallery

-After clearing customs at Windhoek Airport you will be met and transferred to your accommodation in a comfortable hotel or guesthouse.
+After clearing customs at Windhoek Airport you will be met and transferred to your accommodation in a comfortable hotel or guesthouse in one of the city's quiet suburbs.
 There is time to relax before you meet your guide who briefs you on the safari and answers any queries you might have.
-Dinner is for your own account tonight allowing you to try out one of the many good eateries available in Windhoek.
+Dinner is for your own account tonight allowing you to try out one of the many good restaurants available in Windhoek, or you can eat in if you prefer.

-Your safari guide collects you after breakfast for an easy drive north to Okonjima where you arrive in time for lunch.
-Okonjima is home to the AfriCat Foundation, a non-profit organisation committed to the long-term conservation and preservation of Namibia's large carnivores, especially cheetahs and leopards.
-You can learn more about the rescue, relocation and education work that the foundation does, as well as having the chance to get close to some of these magnificent cats.
+Your safari guide collects you after breakfast for an easy drive north through the towns of Okahandja and Otjiwarongo.
+Turning east onto a gravel road you'll continue on to the Cheetah Conservation Fund (CCF), where you arrive in time for lunch.
+CCF is a non-profit organisation committed to the long-term conservation and preservation of Namibia's cheetah population.
+The education centre here is fascinating and you can learn more about the rescue, relocation and education work that the foundation does, before watching some of the resident cats being fed.

 Includes breakfast, lunch and dinner.

-After a hearty breakfast you drive north through the towns of Otjiwarongo and Tsumeb, perhaps making a short stop to stock up on supplies.
-You aim to arrive at your luxury, mobile camp, situated on a private reserve bordering Etosha National Park to the east.
-During the afternoon there is usually time to head out into the park on your first safari drive.
+After a hearty breakfast you drive north to the town of Tsumeb, where you may make a short stop to stock up on supplies.
+Your destination is Namutoni Camp (or similar accommodation), situated within Etosha National Park.
+During the afternoon there is usually time to head out into the park on your first exciting safari drive.

-Rise early the following morning to enjoy a full day of game viewing, whether following the animals between the surrounding waterholes or else just sitting by the busiest and watching the action.
-The game drives around the eastern side of Etosha National Park are thought to be some of the best due to the numerous waterholes found here.
-In your search for wildlife you will cover several different types of terrain.
+Rise early the following morning to enjoy a full day of game viewing; spending your time spotting animals as you drive between the surrounding waterholes and stopping by the busiest to watch the action.
+In your search for wildlife you will cover several different types of terrain, from open savannah to mopane woodlands.

 Includes breakfast, lunch and dinner.